 - A member of your family died as a result of a slip and fall

 - Your claim involves significant damages

 - Liability for the slip and fall accident is disputed

 - The insurance company refuses to negotiate and/or offers you a lowball settlement

 All of these scenarios make obtaining fair compensation more difficult.
 Choosing to hire a slip and fall attorney is the best way to protect your rights, advance your interests, and achieve a favorable outcome.

 For more than 20 years, Colombo Law has been representing people who have been injured or lost loved ones due to the negligence of others.
 We understand the complexities of premises liability claims, and we will pursue the full compensation you and your family deserve.

 Colombo Law makes each client a No Fee Promise.
 When you hire our firm, you pay nothing upfront and will not pay fees unless we recover damages on your behalf.

-Please call Colombo Law at (614) 362-7000 today for a free case review.
-Our slip and fall lawyers serve clients in Columbus and throughout Ohio.
+Please call Colombo Law at (614) 362-7000 today for a FREE case review.
+Our Columbus slip and fall lawyers serve clients throughout Ohio.